population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 }
 ---

-This tool allows you to explore how COVID-19 policy responses (restrictions, vaccination roll-out, and border opening) impact future SARS-CoV-2 infection, hospitalisation and mortality rates, and the probability of lockdowns.
+This tool allows you to explore how COVID-19 policy responses (restrictions, vaccination roll-out, and border opening) impact future SARS-CoV-2 infection, hospitalisation and mortality rates, and the future probability of lockdowns.
 This Version 3 updates Version 2 in the following important ways:

-* Including options for a higher R0 (5, 6.5 and 8) given recent concerns about greater infectivity of Delta (e.g. CDC estimates range 5 to 9)
+* Including options for a higher virus reproduction rate (5, 6.5 and 8) given recent concerns about greater infectivity of Delta (e.g. CDC estimates range 5 to 9)
-* Shorter duration from being infected to being infectious
+* Shorter duration from initially becoming infected to being infectious
 * Removing previously lower chance of children being infected as seen pre-Delta; we now assume, consistent with global experience, that children as just as likely to be infected as adults
 * Moving from vaccinated but infected people being 50% less likely to transmit the virus on, to a 25% reduction (range 0% to 50%) given recent evidence that the viral load in vaccinated but Delta-infected individuals is little different from unvaccinated Delta-infecteds.

-These changes all mean that for any policy setting (e.g. vaccination coverage, triggers to lockdown, mask wearing) the expected number of infections (and hence morbidity and mortality), and the expected time in lockdown, is – unfortunately – worse than we outputted in Version 2 of this tool.
+These changes all mean that for any policy setting (e.g. vaccination coverage, triggers to lockdown, mask wearing) the expected number of infections (and hence morbidity and mortality), and the expected time in lockdown, is – unfortunately – worse than we estimated in Version 2 of this tool.

 A co-published article at [Conversation]() gives our interpretation and policy recommendations based on this Version 3.

-We use the State of Victoria as the case study, but the findings can be broadly applied to other states and territories in Australia, New Zealand and other South Eastern Asian and Oceanic countries that are trying to use an elimination strategy – then open the borders.
-The findings may also be generalized further to countries that have not used an elimination strategy, but looking how to manage borders at varying levels of within-country immunity (be that through vaccination and / or natural infection).
+We use the State of Victoria as the case study, but the findings can be broadly applied to other states and territories in Australia, New Zealand and other South Eastern Asian and Oceanic countries that are trying to use an elimination strategy before opening their open the borders.
+The findings may also be generalised further to countries that have not used an elimination strategy, but are considering how best to manage borders at varying levels of within-country immunity (be that through vaccination and / or natural infection).

-This tool allows you to explore what happens in both the remainder of the year of increasing vaccination coverage before the borders are open, and then in the year after borders are open.
+This tool will allow the user to explore possible outcomes for the remainder of the current year, with increasing vaccination coverage, and then, in the year subsequent to border restrictions being lifted.
 By “borders open”, we mean when a substantial proportion of vaccinated in-bound travelers are allowed quarantine-free arrival – but there will always be a need for arrivals from some countries that have high infection rates, or new variants of concern, to go to formal managed quarantine (presumably at purpose-built facilities).
-Indeed, this Trade-offs tool can assist decide what that threshold might be to direct high-risk arrivals to formal quarantine.
+Indeed, this Trade-offs tool can assist with deciding what that threshold might be, in directing high-risk arrivals to formal quarantine.
 The model allows for incursions of the virus through both leakages out of formal quarantine (4.5% per day up to opening the borders, 2.25% probability per day after opening borders), and from vaccinated but infected quarantine arrivals ‘slipping through’ at rates of 0.2, 1, or 5 per day.

-You will see 216 scenarios presented in interactive tools below, for combinations of 3 in-country policy settings for when to tighten restrictions, 4 levels of vaccination coverage achieved before border are opened, whether children (aged 5 to 16) are also vaccinated), expected vaccinated but infected arrivals after te borders open (0.2, 1 and 5 per day), and the reproductive rate of the virus (R0 of 5, 6.5 and 8).
+You will see 216 scenarios presented in interactive tools below, for combinations of 3 in-country policy settings for when to tighten restrictions, 4 levels of vaccination coverage achieved before borders are opened, whether children (aged 5 to 16) are also vaccinated, expected vaccinated but infected arrivals after the borders open (0.2, 1 and 5 per day), and the reproductive rate of the virus (R0 of 5, 6.5 and 8).
-We also provide links to PDFs of large for 1152 scenarios, extending the above scenarios to also include:
+We also provide links to PDFs for 1152 scenarios, extending the above scenarios to also include:

-* three levels of contact tracing (weak, moderate [the default above] and strong),
+* three levels of contact tracing (weak, moderate [the default above] and strong);
-* a scenario whereby 33% of infecteds self-isolated sometime from day 1 to 7 of their infection due to becoming aware of an exposure site they has visited (a far from accurate representation – more just a sensitivity test)
+* a scenario whereby 33% of infecteds self-isolated sometime between day 1 to 7 after their infection onset, due to becoming aware of an exposure site they has visited (a far from accurate representation – more just a sensitivity test to cover a greater range of plausible outcomes); and
-* one more strata of vaccinated by infected arrivals of 25 per day.
+* one more strata of vaccinated but infected arrivals of 25 per day.

 For more information on these input variables, view our <a href="/pandemic-trade-offs-detail-augustå-2021/" target="_blank" rel="noopener noreferrer">model details</a> page.